SaiShadow/Cross-Border-Electricity-Price-Forecasting-with-Deep-Learning/README.md

 # Cross-Border Electricity Price Forecasting with Deep Learning

-This repository contains the implementation for **“Cross-Border Electricity Price Forecasting with Deep Learning”**, a Bachelor’s thesis conducted at Karlsruhe Institute of Technology (KIT).
+This repository contains the implementation for **Cross-Border Electricity Price Forecasting with Deep Learning**, a Bachelor’s thesis conducted at Karlsruhe Institute of Technology (KIT).
 The study systematically evaluates multiple deep learning models for day-ahead electricity price forecasting (DAEPF) in the Germany-Luxembourg (DE-LU) bidding zone, leveraging data from 15 European bidding zones.